 Mark did not have any idea how to set the tone for the meeting.
 I asked, “What experience do you have with Las Vegas?”

 Mark said, “After last year’s sales meeting, my wife Tammy came in for the weekend.
-We went to see the famous magician David Copperfield, and he made her disappear.”
+We went to see David Copperfield, and he made her disappear.”

-The Fripp coaching version of this story was very easy for Mark to remember, and it incorporated the three techniques.
-Notice: I recommend that you write your script with one short sentence or phrase at a time going down the page, not across in a paragraph.
-As you rehearse, this makes it easier for you to internalize your story.
+The Frippnotized version was very easy for Mark to remember, and it incorporated the three techniques.
+Notice: I recommend that you write your script with one short sentence or phrase going down the page, not across as in a paragraph.
+In your rehearsal, this makes it easier for you to internalize.

 “After last year’s sales meeting,